India's BJP debates junking deficit cut roadmap

 However, BJP leader Gopal Agarwal dismissed such fears.
 “The market already knows these (budget) figures are not correct.
 Already this has been discounted,” he said.

-Expectations that some spending cannot be deferred have turned investors skeptical the new government can meet this year’s deficit target.
+Expectations that some spending cannot be deferred have turned investors sceptical the new government can meet this year’s deficit target.
 Many are anticipating a higher shortfall in a new budget, due by July.

 Although the BJP leaders, including Jaitley, have yet to commit to a timeframe for restating public accounts, officials in the finance ministry are advising caution as any such move could trigger a ratings action.